1st Antisubmarine Squadron

 The 361st Tactical Missile Squadron is an inactive United States Air Force unit.
 It was formed in 1985 by the consolidation of the 1st Antisubmarine Squadron and the 661st Bombardment Squadron.
-However, the squadron was ever active under its new title.
+However, the squadron was never active under its new title.

 The first predecessor of the squadron was activated in 1942 as the 361st Bombardment Squadron.
 It engaged in antisubmarine operations off the Pacific Coast.
 In November 1942, it was redesignated as the 1st Antisubmarine Squadron and operated from bases in England, Morocco, and Tunisia until the antisubmarine mission transferred to the United States Navy.
 It returned to the United States in January 1944 and its remaining personnel were used to form new heavy bomber units.

 The squadron's second predecessor was the 661st Bombardment Squadron, formed in 1958 when Strategic Air Command (SAC) expanded its Boeing B-47 Stratojet units from three to four squadrons when they began standing alert at their home stations.
 It was inactivated in 1962 when SAC's alert commitment changed.